mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ReleaseRRN([LockRequest lr](/reference/datagate/datagate-common/lock-request.html), [long RRN](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types))

-Releases the lock on a specific record by its relative record number (RRN).
+Releases the lock on the record at the specified relative record number (RRN) in the file that the FileAdapter is working with.

 ```cs
 void ReleaseRRN(LockRequest lr, long RRN)